hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

 - Data set used in this example can be downloaded using this [link](http://www.rqtl.org/sug.csv).

 - Permutation argument (``n.perm``) in the ``cim`` and ``scanone`` function performe a permutation test to get a significance threshold.
 Here, we are assuming a small number of permutations given the time.
-In real analysis, you must to increase it.
+In a real analysis, you must to increase it.

 - **QTL effects is an important information.** In the  ``R/qtl`` book, the author pointed out: "The function for performing QTL mapping, ``scanone``, does not provide estimated QTL effects.
 Such estimates are best obtained with the function ``fitqtl()``, particularly for the case of a multiple QTL model".
 A solution to get this effects in the CIM analysis was proposed by Karl Broman at the `R/qtl` discussion group in a topic about "how obtain the QTL effects and other information in CIM analysis? ".
 He pointed out:  "We don't have a way to get effect estimates or phenotypic variance explained except through the ``fitqtl()`` function.
 Once you've decided on some set of QTL, use ``makeqtl()`` to create a ``qtl object`` and then ``fitqtl()`` with ``get.ests=TRUE`` to get estimated effects and estimated percent variance explained."
 In this toy example, we will consider this alternative to get the QTL effects.